dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ You teach best what you most need to \
+/ Another good night not to sleep in a \
-\ learn.                               /
+\ eucalyptus tree.                     /
  --------------------------------------
         \   ^__^
          \  (oo)\_______